 This document provides instructions for updating the Allowed Signature Database

-(db) and Key Exchange Key (KEK) variables on compute instances created
+(db) and Key Exchange Key (KEK) variables on compute instances that you created

-before November 7, 2025 to support new certificates for Secure Boot.
+before November 7, 2025 to trust updated certificates for Secure Boot.

 KEK and db update is an alternative for customers who don't recreate their affected compute instances.